 Flyers throttle Caps, close in on division lead

 Kevin Hayes and Ivan Provorov each finished with a goal and an assist as the visiting Philadelphia Flyers defeated the Washington Capitals 5-2 Wednesday night.
-The Flyers now have won seven straight games, and pulled within one point of first-place Washington in the tight Metropolitan Division.
+The Flyers now have won seven straight games, scoring four or more goals in each, and pulled within one point of first-place Washington in the tight Metropolitan Division.

-This was the last meeting of the season between the two teams, and the Flyers won the series 3-0-1, constantly giving Washington problems.
-In their last meeting a month ago, Philadelphia rolled to a 7-2 victory in the nation's capital.
+This was the last meeting of the season between the two teams, and the Flyers won the series 3-0-1, constantly giving Washington problems a season after being swept in all four meetings by the Capitals.
+In their previous meeting a month ago, Philadelphia rolled to a 7-2 victory in the nation's capital.
 Travis Konecny, Tyler Pitlick and Scott Laughton each added a goal apiece, while Derek Grant added two assists.

 Lars Eller scored the game's first goal, on a quick shot from in front with 5:51 left in the first period to give Washington a 1-0 lead.
 But the Flyers scored three goals in the second period, just like the last time the two teams met.
 Philadelphia tied it when Konecny put away a rebound 7:06 into the period.
 Washington hurt itself by taking three penalties in the first six minutes of the period, and this goal came on the power play and started to turn things around.